hiiamboris/red-spaces-gitlab-mirror/reference.md

 Forms:
 - `make-space 'type [...]` - returns instantiated space object.
 Good when you have a named facet and want it to refer to a space object.
 Similar to the native `make`, `spec` of `make-space` can add new facets to the spaces it creates.
-- `make-space/block 'type [...]' - returns spec block used to create a space object.
+- `make-space/block 'type [...]` - returns spec block used to create a space object.
 Good for defining new space types (they're all blocks).
 To create new templates, they should be placed into the `spaces` map: `spaces/new-type: make-space/block 'template [...]`.
-- `make-space/name 'type [...]' - returns word `type` in an anonymous context, referring to an instantiated space object.
+- `make-space/name 'type [...]` - returns word `type` in an anonymous context, referring to an instantiated space object.
 Good for putting this name into `scrollable/content`, `list/item-list` or `grid/cell-map` facets.

+### Testing

 All examples of code in this reference can be tested like this:
 ```